themystiquemindset/Python-List/02_Intermediate list Operations/readme.md

-## **Overview**
-This section covers various Python list operations with real-life examples for better understanding.
-Each example is explained with its respective code and emoji representation for quick reference.

----

 # Intermediate List Operations

 ## 🧮 Example 1: Create a list comprehension that generates a list of the squares of numbers from 1 to 10.